hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 ( #Ishimori_2009)
 Pilgrimage led to contents tourism ( #SeatonEtal_2017)

+The main instigators of that promotion are what have been described as the first travel agent, the temple and shrine affiliated *oshi*.
+They worked to attract pilgrims to shrines and temples, offering X services.
+Their underlying motivation behind this promotion has been argued to be largely economic (REF).
+The religious institutions had begun to lose financial support from the daimyo and bakufu, and thus looked to the common populace to supply those lost funds.

 The financial gain that came from pilgrimage was not something that was felt by shrines and temples alone.
-While talismans and religious offerings were important elements of one's pilgrimage, the commerce brought by pilgrims was felt by many other
+While talismans and religious offerings were important elements of one's pilgrimage, the commerce potential brought by pilgrims was realized by other services and businesses, who arose to take advantage of service from those travelers, and over time some region's economy came to rely on pilgrims.

-%%As seen in motivations to promote tourism by the oshi, there were a number of economic benefits of pilgrimage that were desired not just by the shrines and temples, but the various %% services that catered to travelers.
-%%others who stand to gain economically from their pilgrimage.%% Therefore, obstructing pilgrimage would hinder what had become an important industry for some regions, such as  Ōyama (Ambros 2008).
+Therefore, obstructing pilgrimage would hinder what had become an important industry for some regions, such as  Ōyama (Ambros 2008).
 - Temples and shrines who receive funds from the talismans and offerings of pilgrims
 - Merchants and peasants selling meibutsu specifically catering to pilgrims